Goutham-zern/project1/README.md

 To make this application work, you will need to:

-1. Open a QStash account or replace the Task Queue with any other task queue service (e.g. AWS SQS, Google Cloud Tasks, Inngest, Trigger, etc.)
+1. Open an Upstash (QStash) account or replace the Task Queue with any other task queue service (e.g. AWS SQS, Google Cloud Tasks, Inngest, Trigger, etc.)
 2. Open an Open AI account and create an API key
 3. Open a Supabase account and create a project
 4. Open a Stripe account and create a product